Wacky-sama/ZSH-Setup/README.md

-# Installing Zsh and Powerlevel10k on Ubuntu Server
+# Installing Zsh and Powerlevel10k

 ## Step 1: Update and Install Zsh